-PT 645 Special Topics in Pastoral Theology (3) O
+PT 645 Special Topics in Pastoral Theology (3) O PT 645-CL Special Topics in Pastoral Theology (3)

 A course in pastoral theology or pastoral care on a topic of current interest or specialized study.
 Course may be repeated for credit as topics change.